haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

 .. index:: --version (gnatclean)

 :switch:`--version`
-  Display Copyright and version, then exit disregarding all other options.
+  Display copyright and version, then exit disregarding all other options.

 .. index:: --help (gnatclean)